 click to the packaging page and then roll down to: How will you calculate and report emissions saved each year?

-For additional information about Project Gigaton, refer to the Frequently Asked Questions or Project Gigaton Accounting Methodology.
+For additional information about Project Gigaton, refer to the Project Gigaton Accounting Methodology.

 Packaging is a big part of Walmart’s Project Gigaton.